estebanlm/pharo-mastodon/README.md

 server := MdnServer url: 'https://mastodon.social'.
 "Login"
 login := server loginUsername: 'username@yourmail.net' password: 'shhh'.
-"ensure you have privileges enough, this will open a browser so you can give 'pharo-mastodon-v1' app rights." server application openAuthorizeFor: login.
 "Posting a test status"
 login postStatus: 'This is a test'.
 ```